qmk/qmk_firmware/keyboard/hhkb/README.md

 ### Program
 First, push reset button on board to start bootloader.

-This command programs the controller with [dfu-programmer] if the tool is intalled and configured properly.
+This command programs the controller with [dfu-programmer] if the tool is installed and configured properly.

     $ make dfu

 Or you can also use [FLIP] command to program.
-Also the tool should be intalled and configured properly.
-FLIP GUI app is also available.
+Also the tool should be installed and configured properly.
+FLIP GUI application is also available.

     $ make flip